 6-9.GEH.2.4.1 Use maps, charts, and graphs to compare rural and urban populations in selected countries in the Eastern Hemisphere.
-6-9.GEH.2.4.2 Compare and contrast cultural patterns in the Eastern Hemisphere, such as language, religion, and ethnicity.
-(469.04c) 6-9.GEH.2.4.3 Analyze the locations of the major manufacturing and agricultural regions of the Eastern Hemisphere.
+6-9.GEH.2.4.2 Describe major cultural characteristics of regions in the Eastern Hemisphere.
+6-9.GEH.2.4.3 Compare and contrast cultural patterns in the Eastern Hemisphere, such as language, religion, and ethnicity.
+6-9.GEH.2.4.
+4 Analyze the locations of the major manufacturing and agricultural regions of the Eastern Hemisphere.